IO-Design-Team/hive_ce_docs/custom-objects/create_adapter_manually.md

+!> If you feel the need to create a custom `TypeAdapter`, please [create an issue on GitHub](https://github.com/IO-Design-Team/hive_ce/issues) to discuss your use case.

 # Create adapter manually

 Sometimes it might be necessary to create a custom `TypeAdapter`.
 You can do that by extending the `TypeAdapter` class.
 Make sure to specify the generic argument.